dmeehan1968/SQSBench/README.md

 The maximum time to wait for the batch to be filled.
 If the batch is not filled within this time, the consumer will be invoked with the messages that have been received.

+For Lambda pollers, the polling may be terminated if insufficient messages are received, which prevents the poller from continuing to poll for messages when there is a low message rate.
+As the batch window adds to the latency of message delivery, you will want to choose a value that minimises consumer invocations whilst not exceeding your intended latency.

 #### pollerType